rodneykahane/github_actions_tutorial/README.md

 # github_actions_tutorial

-techworld with nana github actions tutorial - basic concepts and cicd pipeline with docker
+a monk in the cloud - hosting your resume on aws ec2 with a cicd setup using github actions aws project demo